How to Install a Doorbell Button

 The short video below by our friend Dennis Coffey demonstrates how to replace or install a doorbell button.

-Please note, if you are not comfortable installing electrical products, please hire a qualified electrician.
+Please note that if you are uncomfortable installing electrical products, please hire a qualified electrician.

 First, choose a replacement wired doorbell button.
-If you want a different style of doorbell button, make sure the replacement is going to fit.
+If you want a different style of doorbell button, make sure the replacement will fit.
 Be prepared, for example, to at least add a little paint around a new rectangular doorbell button if you’re replacing a round doorbell button.

-Other times, the space might have been specifically designed for the doorbell and it might require more of an intervention than you want to make a replacement.
+Other times, the space might have been specifically designed for the doorbell, and it might require more intervention than you want to make a replacement.

-Note: if you have an older doorbell, test the voltage across the button before selecting a replacement.
-All doorbells have a door chime transformer that reduces the voltage from the house line voltage (120 volts (V) and normally 15 amps) to something much less, which makes it safe to touch the wires that lead to the doorbell button, but not other wires in the house or the doorbell.
+Note: If you have an older doorbell, test the voltage across the button before selecting a replacement.
+All doorbells have a door chime transformer that reduces the voltage from the house line (120 volts (V) and normally 15 amps) to something much less.
+This makes it safe to touch the wires that lead to the doorbell button but not other wires in the house or the doorbell.

 However, current doorbells use a smaller voltage (16 V or 12 V) than earlier doorbells, which use a higher voltage (36 V or 24 V).
-When a doorbell button rated for a lower voltage is installed in a doorbell that uses a higher voltage, the doorbell can get hot, especially if the doorbell button has a light in it.
+When a doorbell button rated for a lower voltage is installed in a higher voltage doorbell, the doorbell can get hot, especially if the doorbell button has a light in it.

 Next, remove the old doorbell from the wall by unscrewing it.
 If you haven’t previously removed it for testing, you might have to cut away caulk or paint.
 Now, unscrew the wires.
 As we mentioned above, you don’t have to turn the power off for this because the voltage is very low, but if it makes you feel safer, there’s no harm in turning the power off.

-If the wires feel like they want to slip back into the house, a clothespin or other large clip can be used to hold them outside the wall so they don’t go in – fishing them back out can be nearly impossible.
+If the wires seem to want to slip back into the house, a clothespin or other large clip can be used to hold them outside the wall so they don’t go in—fishing them back out can be nearly impossible.

 If the doorbell has a light on it, this should be lit up when you connect the wires.
 Test the button before you put it back on the wall.
 If it doesn’t work, check the connections on the wires.
-If these seem fine, disconnect one and touch it to the other to make sure you get a tone.
-If you don’t, it’s likely you forgot to turn the power back on before trying your test.
+If these seem fine, disconnect and touch one to the other to ensure you get a tone.
+If you don’t, you likely forgot to turn the power back on before trying your test.

 If the doorbell is working, put caulk around the back of the doorbell before securing it in place.
 This will keep air and bugs from using your doorbell as an entry and exit.
 Once the caulk is dried, you can touch up the paint around the doorbell as necessary.